The McColl Era (1976–1985)

 The main recommendations made by Callaghan were:

-- Introduced the concept of food and fibre security as a role for government;
+- Introduced the concept of food and fibre security as an emerging global issue and indicated this should be a role for government to address.

-- Sought a higher profile and recognition of the role of the extension officer; and
+- Sought a higher profile and recognition of the role of the extension officer.

 - Recommended the establishment of a Deputy Director to allow the Director to operate more freely within the national and international scene.

 The Corbett report was a review of the structure and function of the public service in totality.
 It was finalised in 1975 and had the following major consequences for the Department of Agriculture and Fisheries:

 - Placing the Vertebrate Pests Act within the Minister of Agriculture’s portfolio, leading to transfer of Vertebrate Pests Control Authority and it staff to form a Vertebrate Pests Branch in the department.